iTwin/itwinjs-core/docs/learning/transformer/branching-imodels.md

   description,
 });
 ```

+### Complete synchronization examples

+More in depth samples exist in the tests for the `@itwin/core-transformer` package, and are replicated here.

+// FIXME use the [[include:]] directive to include some examples from tests rather than linking to it

 For more in depth examples, you can read some of the "branch" tests [here](https://github.com/iTwin/itwinjs-core/blob/master/core/transformer/src/test/standalone/IModelTransformerHub.test.ts)
 in the iTwin.js source repository.